pathwaycom/llm-app/README.md

 </p>

 This repository contains the code for Pathway's LLM App - a compact chatbot application.
 It provides real-time responses to user queries based on the freshest knowledge available in a provided document store (document folder, documentation, wiki, etc.), with no need to install a separate vector database.

-This project bypasses fragmented LLM app stacks (e.g. Pinecone/Weaviate + Langchain + Redis + FastAPI +...) in favor of keeping data where it is stored already, plus a light but unified data processing layer which can be easily extended.
+The app bypasses fragmented LLM stack setups (such as Pinecone/Weaviate + Langchain + Redis + FastAPI +...).
+Instead, it keeps data where it is stored already, and provides on top of this a light but integrated data processing layer, which is highly performant and can be easily extended.

 ## Project Overview